Skip to main content

 A.R.S. § 14-2709(A)

 This method tends to treat descendants in the same generation more equally.
-Cousins whose parents are deceased receive the same share as cousins whose parents are still living, because the remaining shares are pooled before being redistributed.
+Cousins whose parents are deceased receive the same share as cousins whose parents are still living.
+That happens because the remaining shares are pooled before being redistributed.

 Per Stirpes: A Different Calculation

-Per stirpes works differently.
+Stirpes distribution works differently.
 The property is divided at the first generation below the designated ancestor, regardless of whether anyone in that generation is still alive.
 Each surviving child gets one share.
-A deceased child's share passes down to their own descendants, subdividing at each level.
+A deceased child's share passes down to their own descendants.
+The subdivision repeats at each level.

 If a governing instrument calls for property to be distributed per stirpes, the property is divided into as many equal shares as there are surviving children of the designated ancestor and deceased children who left surviving descendants.
 Each surviving child is allocated one share.
 The share of each deceased child with surviving descendants is divided in the same manner.